oceanicsdotio/oceanics.io/README.md

 The top-level directory `/` also contains this `README.md` along with configuration files and scripts for linting, compiling, bundling, and deploying the site.

 The top-level `package.json` describes the workspaces and shared dependencies required to get a development environment up and running.
 Scripts defined at this level control building and testing the API, which depends on sibling libraries.
+Each of these contains a `README.md` of its own.

 The `oceanics-io-www` workspace contains a TypeScript web application.
 Client side interaction is accomplished with React Hooks and browser APIs.
 Static data and documents live in `references/` and `public/`.
 The former is used by NextJS to generate single page applications.
 Resources in `public/` are addressable by at the route matching the file name.